imoralescs/imoralescs.github.io/javascript.md

 **Constructor**

 Is a function used for initializing new object and you can use the new keyword to call the constructor.
+Note: Constructor function === Classes

 ```javascript
 function Person() {}